Africa's Fashion Diaspora

 Africa's Fashion Diaspora Symposium

-The Museum at FIT's 32nd symposium, Africa's Fashion Diaspora, will explore key histories, networks, and industries led by Black designers who are actively shaping fashion culture.
-Scholars and designers illustrate the breadth and depth of diasporic fashion networks, from the African continent to South America and the United States.
+The Museum at FIT's 32nd symposium, Africa's Fashion Diaspora, explored key histories, networks, and industries led by Black designers who are actively shaping fashion culture.
+Scholars and designers illustrated the breadth and depth of diasporic fashion networks, from the African continent to South America and the United States.

 Nov